"Man is the only animal that blushes. Or needs to."

-At first he did not believe the magic of the thing would work for him.
-At first, in fact, he thought it had not.
-Only when he took the first step and saw not his foot but his paw in the snow before him did he realize it had already happened.
-Or maybe, he thought, it happened a long time ago, and I did not notice then either.
+At first he didn’t believe the magic of the thing would work for him.
+Only when he took the first step and saw not his foot but a paw in the snow before him did he realize it had already happened.
+Or maybe, he thought, it happened a long time ago, and I didn’t notice then either…

 When the wind shifted heard the crunch of heavy boots on snow and the murmur of quiet voices and smelled not just the scent of the hunters themselves but also the smell of burning pitch from torches that would scorch his hide and burn his fur to nothing if he let them get too close.
 He had to keep away from them but he also had to stay with the she-wolf.
 Only the she-wolf knew the way to safety—